 My Verdict On The ErgoTune Joobie.

-The ErgoTune Joobie office chair is better than the ErgoTune Supreme V3 because of its independent lumbar support adjustment, 3 more colour choices, cleaner adjustment controls and footrest option.
+The ErgoTune Joobie office chair is superior to ErgoTune Supreme V3 due to its independent lumbar support adjustment, 3 more colour choices, cleaner adjustment controls and footrest option.

 It is the new title holder of my “Best Ergonomic Office Chair In Australia” award.